cavo789/vba_outlook_CreateRuleSendToTrash/readme.md

-# Outlook - Create rule to remove emails received by spammer
+# Outlook - Create rule to remove emails received by spammer (email or domain)

-> Outlook macro for creating a rule that will send all emails received from a specific sender to the trash.
+> Outlook macro for creating a rule that will send all emails received from a specific sender / domain to the trash.

 ## Description